YiboZhao624/YiboZhao624.github.io/_pages/about.md

 My research interests include:
 - **Large Language Models**: applications in GraphRAG, toxicity detection, and detoxification.
-- **Reinforcement Learning**: applications in agent related research, especially tool calling and memory management.
+- **Reinforcement Learning**: applications in agent related research, especially search agent and memory management.

 ★★★ Feel free to reach out to me for academic discussions and collaborations!